greena13/react-joi-validation/Readme.md

 The function must accept two arguments: an object of options and a callback.
 The options object contains the following values:

+**OK to modify or replace:**
 * `values` - an object of values that will replace the current state when the validation is complete.
 This is used both for inspecting the current values and can be mutated to replace them.
+It represents only those values set using one of the `changeXXX` methods.
+It does not include default values set using the validator component's props or the wrapped component's `defaultProps`.
-* `errors` - an object of the errors output by the Joi validation, if also used (otherwise an empty object).
+* `errors` - an object of the errors output by the Joi validation, if a `joiSchema` was provided to `react-joi-validation` (otherwise an empty object).
 This give the function the opportunity to see if Joi detected any invalid attributes and to override them by mutating the object.

+**Do not modify or replace:**

+* `valuesWithDefaults` - an object containing the deeply merged values stored in state with the default values set using props and the wrapped component's `defaultProps`.
+This is the actual object used internally for validating with the Joi schema, and passed down as props to the wrapped component.
-* `validateAll` - a boolean indicating whether the current validation operation is to validate all values.
+* `validateAll` - a boolean indicating whether all values should be validated (including those not listed in `validatedValues`).
 Useful for only running the custom validations when all values should be present.
-* `valuePaths` - an array of value paths that describes which values should be validated in the current validation operation.
-It is empty when `validateAll` is true, so the two should be used in conjunction.
-Useful for running custom validations only when particular values are being validated.
+* `validatedValues` - an array of value paths (strings) that record which values should be validated.
+Should be used in conjunction with `validateAll` to decide if you should validate particular fields even when they are not listed in `validatedValues`.
+* `changingValues` - an array of value paths that indicate which values have changed since the last time the validator was called.
+This is useful for only modifying `values` when certain fields are modified.
+* `props` - the props passed to the validator component.
+This is useful when the `only` option is in effect, for using prop values outside the validation schema to validate values in it.

 The function **must** call the callback with an object containing two attributes: